matagus/django-app-starter/README.md

 - [x] Issues templates for bugs and features, a Code of conduct file referencing Django's CoC, and a Security Policy config.
 - [x] Sync updates from newest versions of this template with [Copier](https://copier.readthedocs.io/en/stable/updating/).
+- [x] Standardised list of GitHub labels synchronised on push to main branch using [the labels CLI](https://github.com/hackebrot/labels).

 ## Coming Soon